Tech Accelerator What is network management?

 What is network downtime?

-Network downtime refers to inaccessibility to part or all of a network due to the failure of hardware, software or some combination of the two.
-It can involve internal failure or a connection to the external network.
+Network downtime refers to inaccessibility to part or all of a network due to the failure of hardware, software or some combination of both.
+It can happen due to various factors such as maintenance activities, power outages, cyberattacks or other technical difficulties.

-And, after the network is back up, it can take 20 minutes or more for employees to regain focus and get back to work.
+Once the network is restored, it can take 20 minutes or more for employees to regain focus and resume their work.

 The differences between planned and unplanned downtime